Eat your way around the world

 The back garden is a hub of activity when it’s time to cook.
 With the help of the whole family you're taught how to prepare recipes from scratch.

-These includes favourites such as green and red curry, and also some of their own dishes, including curried noodle soup and northern-style pork with tomato (think bolognese with a Thai twist).
+These include favourites such as green and red curry, and also some of their own dishes, including curried noodle soup and northern-style pork with tomato (think bolognese with a Thai twist).

 Children can learn how to cook traditional Thai pancakes and also take part in a pad Thai competition — who can cook the tastiest serving, in the quickest time?